Friday, September 9, 2022

-No one likes to get a cervical smear.
+No one likes to get a cervical screen.
 It’s tempting to put it off, to tell yourself you’ll do it next week, or that it’s not really necessary.

-But what we know about cervical screening and cervical cancer makes it clear that going for a smear test every three years is one of the most important decisions you can make for your health.
+But what we know about cervical screening and cervical cancer makes it clear that going for a cervical screen every three years is one of the most important decisions you can make for your health.

 Cervical cancer and HPV

-While cervical cancer is a common cancer among women, it is one of the most preventable – which is why getting regularly screened is so important.
+Cervical cancer is one of the most preventable cancers – which is why getting regularly screened is so important.

 Almost all cervical cancer is caused by some strains of the human papillomavirus (HPV), a common virus that you get through sexual contact.

-Even if you’re one of the younger women who’ve had the vaccine to reduce your chance of getting HPV, you still need to get a regular smear.
+Even if you’ve had the vaccine to reduce your chance of getting HPV, you still need to get a regular screen.

 When it is found early, cervical cancer can be cured.
-The Ministry of Health says that up to 90 percent of cases of the most common form of cervical cancer could be prevented if women have a smear test every three years.
+The Ministry of Health says that up to 90 percent of cases of the most common form of cervical cancer could be prevented with a cervical screen test every three years.

 And we know cervical screening works.
-Since screening started in New Zealand in 1990, the number of women who get cervical cancer and die from it has dropped by 60 percent.
-But still, many women haven’t been screened.
+Since screening started in New Zealand in 1990, case numbers and deaths from cervical cancer have dropped by 60 percent.

-You can get a cervical smear at Family Planning, at your local GP, at a health clinic, or sexual health clinic.
+You can get a cervical screen at Family Planning, at your local GP, at a health clinic, or sexual health clinic.

-Anyone from age 20 to 70 years old who has ever had sex or sexual contact with a person should have a smear test every three years.
+Anyone from age 25 to 70 years old who has ever had sex or sexual contact with a person should have a screen every three years.

-It’s also a good idea to ask questions before your smear so you know exactly what happens, and it’ll help you feel more prepared.
-Remember, a smear shouldn’t be painful.
+It’s also a good idea to ask questions before your screen so you know exactly what happens, and it’ll help you feel more prepared.
+Remember, a screen shouldn’t be painful.
 You might find it a bit uncomfortable for a moment, but it’ll be over quickly.

 Take care of yourself, your body and your future.
 Do it for your whānau and for peace of mind.
 Don’t put it off, because it could save your life.

-Put your cervical smear at the top of your “to do” list, and then let your friends and whānau know it’s really not that bad.
+Put your cervical screen at the top of your “to do” list, and then let your friends and whānau know you'll support them to get theirs too.

 Did you know?

-- You can book a cervical smear online by filling in an Ask for an Appointment form.
+- You can book a cervical screen online by filling in an Ask for an Appointment form.

-- Family Planning provides training courses and refresher courses for nurses wanting to be smear takers
+- Family Planning provides training courses and refresher courses for nurses wanting to be screen takers

 Family Planning has clinics located throughout New Zealand.
 Use the clinic finder to find your nearest clinic.